 Above Photo: Boys Town tour guide Pam answers my questions about the exhibit concerning Father Flanagan's purchase of the 160-acre Overlook Farm in May 1921.
 Ten miles west of Omaha, it was to be the future home of Boys Town.
 Photo by Shelly Warner.

 Since my interview with John in 2017, I've been keen on the idea of recreating this album in concert form.
 Christmas nostalgia is an industry in of itself, but there aren't many, if any, opportunities through which audiences can experience its recorded music history in the context of place.
-Well, after some inquiry and consultation, I'm beyond delighted to share the news that I'm collaborating with Boys Town Music Director Sierra Sanchez to organize a concert celebrating The Boys Town Choir's 1962 collaboration with The Everly Brothers for Christmas 2020!
+Well, after some inquiry and consultation, I'm beyond delighted to share the news that I'm currently in talks with Boys Town Music Director Sierra Sanchez about organizing a future concert to celebrate The Boys Town Choir's 1962 collaboration with The Everly Brothers!

 And even more significant is that my proposal was accepted weeks ago in August, 57 years to the month that the album was recorded at Dowd Memorial Chapel.
-In celebration, I'd like to share an account of my experience at Boys Town in hopes that it will serve as an inspiring preface, like a pre-concert program or documentary of sorts, for next year's performance.
+For all of my joy in this moment, I'd like to share an account of my experience at Boys Town in hopes that it will serve as an inspiring preface, like a pre-concert program or documentary, for next this future performance.

 During my afternoon visit on January 27th, I was taken by the history, the mission and the integrity of buildings and artifacts.
 Among them was the Best Actor Oscar that actor Spencer Tracy gifted to Father Flanagan as a symbol of his life's work.
 Boys Town gave wings to "The City of Little Men" where Father Flanagan welcomed poor, orphaned and at-risk youth of all religions, races and cultural backgrounds.
 He was a social reformer and visionary who "In the face of bigotry, narrow-mindedness and outright threats, held fast to his principles of acceptance, equality and respect for all (Boystown.org)."